Understanding your financial aid offer

 - Changes to a student’s Cost of Attendance.

-Students must inform the Financial Aid Office of any additional resources that are or become available, including grants, scholarships, or loans that are not listed on the initial award offer.
-If such resources are or become available, please inform the Financial Aid Office in writing regarding the award name, amount awarded, and the number of years the award is available.
+Students must inform the Office of Financial Aid of any additional resources that are or become available, including grants, scholarships, or loans that are not listed on the initial award offer.
+If such resources are or become available, please inform the Office of Financial Aid in writing regarding the award name, amount awarded, and the number of years the award is available.
 If necessary, need-based scholarships and student loans may be adjusted to prevent an overaward.

 In the event a student declares a leave of absence, withdrawals, or is dismissed, all financial aid is subject to a recalculation and any unearned aid will be returned to the lender or the granting scholarship foundation.
-Students should report changes in their enrollment status to the Financial Aid Office as soon as possible.
+Students should report changes in their enrollment status to the Office of Financial Aid.
 Students are responsible for any balance established due to a recalculation of financial aid.
-Please refer to the Tuition, Fees and Insurance Refund Policy to understand how your enrollment status change can affect your billable charges.
+Please refer to the Financial Aid Return of Title IV and Institutional Aid Policy to understand how your financial aid offer may be impacted, and the Tuition, Fees and Insurance Refund Policy to understand how your billable charges may be impacted.

-If you wish to adjust the amount of a loan, please schedule an appointment to meet with a Financial Aid Office representative or send an email from your NEOMED issued account to email@example.com indicating the adjustment.
+If you wish to adjust the amount of a loan, please schedule an appointment to meet with a Office of Financial Aid representative or send an email from your NEOMED issued account to firstname.lastname@example.org indicating the adjustment.
 Adjustments cannot be made through Banner Self-Service.

-Students experiencing extenuating circumstances should contact the Financial Aid Office immediately to determine if their situation may constitute a review of overall eligibility.
+Students experiencing extenuating circumstances should contact the Office of Financial Aid immediately to determine if their situation may constitute a review of overall eligibility.

 Maintaining Eligibility for Financial Aid